Lord's: Nursery Ground

 Purchased in two parts by the MCC in 1838 and 1887, the ground is primarily used as a practice ground and is considered to have some of the best grass nets in the world.
 In 1895 the Middlesex Volunteers requested the use of the Nursery Ground as a drill ground, but this was declined by the MCC.
 The Nursery Pavilion, which was constructed in 1999, overlooks the playing area of the Nursery Ground and is one of London's largest venues.
-The ground has hosted one first-class cricket match in 1903, when the MCC played Yorkshire; the match was originally to be played on the main Lord's ground, but heavy rain had fallen and in the week leading up to the match this had led to the abandonment of a match between the MCC and Nottinghamshire.
-The heavy rain persisted during the MCC v Yorkshire match, with the players spending the first two days of the three-day match sat in the pavilion.
-However, it was deemed that the playing surface on the Nursery Ground was suitable for the third day of the match to be played there, with both sides batting for an innings each and Yorkshire's Wilfred Rhodes making an unbeaten 98.
-The Women's University Match has been played on the Nursery Ground since 2001, however following calls for gender equality, the 20-over fixture will be played on the main Lord's ground for the first time from 2022 alongside the men's fixtures.
+The ground has hosted one first-class cricket match in 1903, when the MCC played Yorkshire; the match was originally to be played on Lord's main ground, but heavy rain had fallen and in the week leading up to the match this had led to the abandonment of a match between the MCC and Nottinghamshire.
+The heavy rain persisted during the MCC v Yorkshire match, with the players spending the first two days of the three-day match sitting in the pavilion.
+However, it was deemed that the playing surface on the Nursery Ground was suitable for the third day of the match to be played there, with both sides each batting for an innings and Yorkshire's Wilfred Rhodes making an unbeaten 98.

+The Women's University Match was played on the Nursery Ground from 2001, however following calls for gender equality, the 20-over fixture is played on the main Lord's ground since 2022 alongside the men's fixture.
 On big match days crowds are allowed onto the outfield.
-The Cross Arrows Cricket Club play their home matches at the Nursery Ground toward the end of the cricket season.
-The construction of the new Compton and Edrich stands, beginning in August 2019, encroached on the Nursery Ground's playing area.
-In order to reclaim the playing area lost to the redevelopment of the stands, the temporary Nursery Pavilion will be demolished in 2025–26 and the playing area will be extended up to the perimeter wall running along the Wellington Road.
+The Cross Arrows Cricket Club play their home matches at the Nursery Ground towards the end of each cricket season.
+The construction of the new Compton and Edrich Stands, beginning in August 2019, encroached on the Nursery Ground's playing area.
+In order to reclaim the playing area lost to the redevelopment of the stands, the temporary Nursery Pavilion will be demolished in 2025–26 and the playing area will be extended up to the perimeter wall running beside the Wellington Road.